Please contact Bridwell Art Library if you have questions about accessing library resources or services.

 Productive Researcher Portal: Advanced research tips and tools for graduate students and faculty.

-Bridwell Art Library is accepting returns during our fall semester hours which are Monday-Thursday from 9 am to 5 pm.
+Bridwell Art Library is accepting returns during our spring semester hours which are Monday-Thursday from 9 am to 5 pm.

 If you wish to return books outside of these hours, you may return them at the Ekstrom Library circulation desk or book drop.